Auckland PSITM Institute

 Who Gains from Our Thin Obsession?

 $33 billion per year are spent on the diet industry today (in 1980 that number was $10 billion).
-Diet foods, surgery, programs, books, resorts, doctors, drugs... the diet industry is getting very fat off the unsuccessful attempts of millions of people to get thin.
+Diet foods, surgery, programs, books, resorts, doctors, drugs... the diet industry, though it goes by many other names, is getting very fat off the unsuccessful attempts of millions of people to get thin.

 So, What Size Should I Be?